European Insurance and Occupational Pensions Authority: Organisation

-The composition of EIOPA is similar with that of ESMA, namely a board of supervisors, a management board, a chairperson, an executive director, and a board of appeal.
+The composition of EIOPA is similar to that of ESMA, namely a board of supervisors, a management board, a chairperson, an executive director, and a board of appeal.
+Damian Jaworski has served as executive director since 1 April 2026.
 Besides the same tasks shared with ESMA, EIOPA still needs to foster the protection of policyholders, pension scheme members and beneficiaries.

 Location

 The head office of EIOPA is still in the place of its predecessor, Frankfurt.
 EIOPA is accountable to the European Parliament and the council, like its two other peers, ESMA and the EBA.

 Board of Supervisors

 The voting members of the EIOPA Board of Supervisors are representatives from the national competent authorities of EU member states, plus since reform in 2019 the EIOPA Chair.